-In this blog, we’re going to discuss some facts about rustic barn weddings and true stories from weddings we’ve attended at rustic barn venues California.
+In this blog, we’re going to discuss some facts about rustic weddings, farm weddings, and true stories from weddings we’ve attended at rustic barn venues in California.

 What is a Barn?